-Malkia Devich Cyril is a writer, public speaker, and lead founder of MediaJustice — a national hub boldly advancing racial justice, rights and dignity in a digital age.
-Devich-Cyril now serves as a Senior Fellow at Media Justice.
+Malkia Devich Cyril is an award winning writer and public speaker on issues of digital rights, narrative power, Black liberation and collective grief; as well as the lead founder and former Executive Director of MediaJustice — a national hub boldly advancing racial justice, rights and dignity in a digital age.
+After more than 10 years of organizational leadership, Devich-Cyril now serves as a Senior Fellow at Media Justice.

 Devich-Cyril is also a sci-fi nerd, a communications strategist, a veteran in the movement for digital rights and freedom, a leader in the movement for Black lives and the widowed spouse of comedian and editor Alana Devich Cyril, who died following an intense two year battle with advanced cancer.